Devolved, reserved and excepted matters: Devolution of powers

 In Wales, a list of reserved matters is explicitly listed under the provisions of the Wales Act 2017.
 Any matter not explicitly listed in the Act is implicitly devolved to the Senedd.
 Before 2017, a list of matters was explicitly devolved to the then known National Assembly for Wales and any matter not listed in the Act was implicitly reserved to Westminster.
+In Wales, the Welsh Government became responsible for income tax only in 2019, meaning individuals with their permanent residence located in Wales and, as a result, pay Income Tax in Wales, will now pay Welsh rates of Income Tax which is set by the Welsh Government.
+Additionally, the Welsh Government has been granted powers over Land Transaction Tax and Landfill Disposals Tax.

-Devolution in Scotland and Wales
+Scotland and Wales

 The devolution schemes in Scotland and Wales are set up in a similar manner.
 The Parliament of the United Kingdom has granted legislative power to the Scottish Parliament and the Senedd through the Scotland Act 1998 and the Government of Wales Act 2006 respectively.
 These Acts set out the matters still dealt with by the UK Government, referred to as reserved matters.

 Anything not listed as a specific reserved matter in the Scotland Act or the Wales Act is devolved to that nation.
-However, the UK Parliament still has the power to legislate over devolved areas if it chooses.
+The UK Parliament can still choose to legislate over devolved areas.